 Willow is available in several forms, including tablets, capsules, powder, and liquid.
 It has been used at daily doses corresponding to salicin 120 to 240 mg/day.
 Studies have found that peak therapeutic levels are reached within 2 hours after oral administration.

 One of the great things about willow bark is that the side effects are generally mild and similar to those of aspirin.
 They may include, but are not limited to, nausea or upset stomach, ulcers and sometimes stomach bleeding.
 These effects are not common and are typically related to overuse.
-Those that are allergic to aspirin should not use willow bark in any form as a reaction can occur.
+Those that are allergic to aspirin should not use willow bark in any form due to allergic reactions that can occur.

-All in all, the pain relieving and anti-inflammatory properties of willow bark are so powerful that no wonder it is commonly referred to as “nature’s aspirin.”
+All in all, there are many willow bark benefits ranging from skin care to pain relief.
+The pain-relieving and anti-inflammatory properties of willow bark are so powerful that no wonder it is commonly referred to as “nature’s aspirin.”

 - Efficacy and Safety of White Willow Bark (Salix alba) Extracts